-Pp. 248-249: "A model of hyperbolic plane geometry is a sphere of imaginary radius with antipodal points identified in the three-dimensional spacetime of special relativity."
+Let's start with a remark on pp. 248-249: "A model of hyperbolic plane geometry is a sphere of imaginary radius with antipodal points identified in the threedimensional spacetime of special relativity."
 This is better explained on pp. 311-313.
 I will come back to it later.

-RESULTS IN NON-EUCLIDEAN HILBERT GEOMETRY (pp. 250ff)
+Results in Non-Euclidean Hilbert Geometry (pp. 250ff)